 Discipline isn’t about punishment.
 It’s about teaching children appropriate ways to behave.
 For teenagers, discipline is about agreeing on and setting appropriate limits and helping them behave within those limits.

 When your child was younger, you probably used a range of discipline strategies to teach him the basics of good behaviour.
 Now your child is growing into a teenager, you can use limits and boundaries to help him learn independence, take responsibility for his behaviour and its outcomes, and solve problems.

 Your child needs these skills to become a young adult with her own standards for appropriate behaviour and respect for others.
 An important part of this is learning to stick to some clear rules, agreed on in advance, and with agreed consequences.

 Teenagers don’t yet have all the skills they need to make all their own decisions, so the limits you agree on for behaviour are an important influence on your child.

 communicate openly with your child, so you can check in with each other about how the limits and rules are working

 build and maintain a warm and loving family environment, so your child feels safe to make mistakes.
 Children with warm family relationships learn to control their own behaviour, especially when guided by parents.

-Negotiation is a key part of communicating with teenagers and can help avoid problems.
-Negotiating with teenagers shows that you respect their ideas.
-It also helps them learn to make their own decisions.
+is a key part of communicating with teenagers and can help avoid problems.
+Negotiating with your child shows that you respect his ideas.
+It also helps him learn to compromise when necessary as part of decision-making.

 Agreeing on clear limits

 Clear limits and expectations can discourage problem behaviour from happening in the first place.
-Limits also help your child develop positive social behaviours, including showing concern for others.
+Limits also help your child develop positive social behaviour, including showing concern for others.